tesfayecf/nido/app/docs/local-development.md

 - pnpm `10.6.1`
 - a running backend on `http://127.0.0.1:8080`

-The frontend depends on the backend for auth, listings, engagement flows, and backoffice data.
+The frontend depends on the backend for auth, tracked-property workflows, tags, engagement flows, and backoffice data.
 Start the backend first by following [server/docs/local-development.md](/home/tesfa/Finance/tools/home-searcher/server/docs/local-development.md).

 ## Install Dependencies